myichimoku/VolumioBluetooth/README.md

 # VolumioBluetooth

-A simple, light weight Bluetooth audio receiver.
+A simple, light weight Bluetooth audio receiver for volumio 2 on Raspi.

 ## Features